 - Two major rules apply to fennec fox evolution:

-- Bergmann’s Rule, which says that the animals that live in hotter climates tend to be smaller while those live in cold environments tend to be larger.
+- Bergmann’s Rule, which says that the animals that live in hotter climates tend to be smaller while those living in cold environments tend to be larger.
 Bigger animals tend to effectively conserve heat than smaller animals.
 Fennec fox is the smallest fox species and lives in one of the world’s hottest climates.

 Fennec Fox Characteristics